hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

             namespace-label: label-value
         ```

+  * <a name="v-connectinject-k8sallownamespaces" href="#v-connectinject-k8sallownamespaces">`k8sAllowNamespaces`</a> - list of k8s namespaces to allow Connect sidecar injection in.
+If a k8s namespace is not included or is listed in `k8sDenyNamespaces`, pods in that k8s namespace will not be injected even if they are explicitly annotated.
+Use `["*"]` to automatically allow all k8s namespaces.

+        For example, `["namespace1", "namespace2"]` will only allow pods in the k8s namespaces `namespace1` and `namespace2` to have Connect sidecars injected and registered with Consul.
+All other k8s namespaces will be ignored.

+        Note: `k8sDenyNamespaces` takes precedence over values defined here and `namespaceSelector` takes precedence over both since it is applied first. `kube-system` and `kube-public` are never injected, even if included here.
+Requires consul-k8s v0.12+

+  * <a name="v-connectinject-k8sdenynamespaces" href="#v-connectinject-k8sdenynamespaces">`k8sDenyNamespaces`</a> - list of k8s namespaces that should not allow Connect sidecar injection.
+This list takes precedence over `k8sAllowNamespaces`. `*` is not supported because then nothing would be allowed to be injected.

+        For example, if `k8sAllowNamespaces` is `["*"]` and `k8sDenyNamespaces` is `["namespace1", "namespace2"]`, then all k8s namespaces besides `namespace1` and `namespace2` will be injected.

+        Note: `namespaceSelector` takes precedence over this since it is applied first. `kube-system` and `kube-public` are never injected.
+Requires consul-k8s v0.12+.

+  * <a name="v-connectinject-consulnamespaces" href="#v-connectinject-consulnamespaces">`consulNamespaces`</a> - [Enterprise Only] These settings manage the connect injector's interaction with Consul namespaces (requires consul-ent v1.7+ and consul-k8s v0.12+).
+Also, `global.enableConsulNamespaces` must be true.

+      * <a name="v-connectinject-consulnamespaces-consuldestinationnamespace" href="#v-connectinject-consulnamespaces-consuldestinationnamespace">`consulDestinationNamespace`</a> (`string: "default"`) - Name of the Consul namespace to register all k8s services into.
+If the Consul namespace does not already exist, it will be created.
+This will be ignored if `mirroringK8S` is true.

+      * <a name="v-connectinject-consulnamespaces-mirroringk8s" href="#v-connectinject-consulnamespaces-mirroringk8s">`mirroringK8S`</a> (`bool: false`) - causes k8s services to be registered into a Consul namespace of the same name as their k8s namespace, optionally prefixed if `mirroringK8SPrefix` is set below.
+If the Consul namespace does not already exist, it will be created.
+Turning this on overrides the `consulDestinationNamespace` setting.

+      * <a name="v-connectinject-consulnamespaces-mirroringk8sprefix" href="#v-connectinject-consulnamespaces-mirroringk8sprefix">`mirroringK8SPrefix`</a> (`string: ""`) - If `mirroringK8S` is set to true, `mirroringK8SPrefix` allows each Consul namespace to be given a prefix.
+For example, if `mirroringK8SPrefix` is set to `"k8s-"`, a service in the k8s `staging` namespace will be registered into the `k8s-staging` Consul namespace.

   * <a name="v-connectinject-certs" href="#v-connectinject-certs">`certs`</a> - The certs section configures how the webhook TLS certs are configured.
 These are the TLS certs for the Kube apiserver communicating to the webhook.
 By default, the injector will generate and manage its own certs, but this requires the ability for the injector to update its own `MutatingWebhookConfiguration`.
 In a production environment, custom certs should probably be used.
 Configure the values below to enable this.

       - <a name="v-connectinject-certs-secretname" href="#v-connectinject-certs-secretname">`secretName`</a> (`string: null`) -